Code7R/davfuse/README.md

 Binaries will be places in `out/targets`.

-Also included is a test WebDAV server, it'll build on Windows :)
+Also included is a test WebDAV server, it'll build on Windows (using MinGW) :)

     $ make RELEASE=1 webdav_server_sockets_fs_main